Meditation is sitting quietly

 Gradually we develop mental equilibrium, a balanced mind that is happy all the time, rather than an unbalanced mind that jumps around between the extremes of excitement and despondency.

 - If we train in meditation systematically, eventually we will be able to eradicate from our mind the delusions that are the causes of all our problems and suffering.
 In this way, we will come to experience a permanent inner peace, known as “liberation” or “nirvana”.
 Then, day and night in life after life, we will experience only peace and happiness.

 What is Vipassana meditation?

-- It is also called ānāpānasati.
+- One method of vipassana, the one we practice, is called ānāpānasati.
 It is so simple, you just do this:

 - ana = “breathe in”

 - pana = “breathe out”

 - sati = “be in the present”, “pay attention”

 - And then do it again.
 And again … that’s all!